-Security by design I: end-to-end encryption and identity for robotics systems
+Security by design, part 1: end-to-end encryption and identity for robotics systems

 At Formant we treat security as a first-class feature, and evaluate all engineering decisions and implementations with the security of our stack and our customers data in mind.
 Security is a feature of our product that is constantly being improved due to the fast-paced nature of the field and the feedback we have from our customers.

 The security of our platform covers data transport and storage, user/robot authentication and authorization, network protocols, and API design.
 This first post will cover how we secure end-to-end encryption and identity throughout our stack.